Multi-Member LLC vs Single-Member LLC (The Differences)

 A multi-member LLC is a business structure that consists of two or more owners, where each member has personal assets that are protected by the LLC.

-For example, If you form a multiple-member LLC, like starting a construction company with one partner, your personal assets remain protected from creditors attempting to collect debts incurred while running the business.
+For example, if you form a multi-member LLC, like starting a construction company with one partner, your personal assets remain protected from creditors attempting to collect debts incurred while running the business.

 Purpose & Goals

-On the other hand, multiple-member LLCs are often taxed as partnerships with the operating agreement, which is an internal document that establishes the rules and regulations of how an LLC's profits are divided among members.
+multiple-member LLCs are often taxed as partnerships via the operating agreement — an internal document that spells out how profits get divided among members.

 Both types of LLCs provide limited liability protection to owners, but a multi-member LLC will offer more benefits than a single-member LLC because it allows for deductions on contributions made by partner businesses.